Militia Resist a British Supply Run

 Continue up the path you are on until you reach an open area near the 1820 church.
 At its edge along the path, look to your left.

 Here lies Col. William Thomson.
 He was the first commander of the new state’s Carteret County Militia, starting in September 1775.
 However, it was hardly a new role: He also commanded the colonial version in 1771.
 That year it was part of the militia army recruited by Royal Gov. William Tryon to put down a rebellion by the Regulators, who were protesting unfair taxes and other practices.
-Thomson’s unit was on the far-left end of the front line at the decisive Battle of Alamance near today’s Burlington.
+Thomson’s unit was on the far-left end of the front line at the decisive Battle of Alamance near today’s Burlington, and perhaps suffered the worst casualties of any.
+Fifteen of the 30 volunteers from here were killed or wounded.[b]
 No records could be found reporting what Thomson did during the Revolution prior to his resigning from the militia in 1779.

 Thomson also served in the first four provincial congresses, which declared independence and set up the new state government before and at the start of the war.
 In 1778 he became a state senator.